While Customer Attributes describe who your customer is (e.g., their name or VIP tier), Activity Attributes describe what they just did.

 Displaying Transaction Details

-The most common use is confirming specific details of a transaction back to the user.
+The most common use is confirming specific details of a transaction back to the customer.

 Thanks for purchasing the {{ event.product_name }}!